preetamde/preetamde.github.io/Module_03.md

 -----END CERTIFICATE-----
 ```

-Let take the above data and put in a file named redditcert
+Let's take the above data and put in a file named redditcert

-The importance of flag `text`.
+### The importance of flag `text`.

 I have used this `-text`flag several times but never understood what it means.
+It means
-It means "please give me the information in human readable format".
+> "please give me the information in human readable format".

 But if you run below command, the output would be same as above.

 ```bash
 openssl x509 -in redditcert